Al-Saffah: Caliphate

-Later tales recount that, concerned that there would be a resurgence of Umayyad power, al-Saffāh invited all of the remaining members of the Umayyad family to a dinner party where he had them clubbed to death before the first course, which was then served to the hosts.
-The only survivor, Abd al-Rahman ibn Mu'awiya, escaped to the province of al-Andalus (Spain), where the Umayyad dynasty would endure for three more centuries in the form of the Emirate of Córdoba and the subsequent Caliphate of Córdoba.
-Another version is that al-Saffāḥ's new governor to Syria, 'Abd Allāh ibn 'Ali, hunted down the last of the family dynasty, with only Abd al-Rahmān escaping.
-Ultimately, 'Abbasid rule was accepted even in Syria, and the beginning of the new Islamic dynasty was considered "free from major internal dissensions."
+Later tales recount that, concerned that there would be a resurgence of Umayyad power, al-Saffah invited all of the remaining members of the Umayyad family to a dinner party where he had them clubbed to death before the first course, which was then served to the hosts.
+The only survivor, Abd al-Rahman ibn Mu'awiya, escaped to the province of al-Andalus, where the Umayyad dynasty would endure for three more centuries in the form of the Emirate of Córdoba and the subsequent Caliphate of Córdoba.
+Another version is that al-Saffah's new governor to Syria, Abd Allah ibn Ali, hunted down the last of the dynasty, with only Abd al-Rahman escaping.
+Ultimately, Abbasid rule was accepted even in Syria, and the beginning of the new Islamic dynasty was considered "free from major internal dissensions."

-Al-Saffāh's four-year reign was marked with efforts to consolidate and rebuild the caliphate.
-His supporters were represented in the new government, but apart from his policy toward the Umayyad family, al-Saffāh is widely viewed by historians as having been a mild victor.
+al-Saffah's four-year reign was marked with efforts to consolidate and rebuild the caliphate.
+His supporters were represented in the new government, but apart from his policy toward the Umayyad family, al-Saffah is widely viewed by historians as having been a mild victor.
 Jews, Nestorian Christians, and Persians were well represented in his government and in succeeding Abbasid administrations.
 Education was also encouraged, and the first paper mills, staffed by skilled Chinese prisoners captured at the Battle of Talas, were set up in Samarkand.

-Equally revolutionary was al-Saffāh's reform of the army, which came to include non-Muslims and non-Arabs in sharp contrast to the Umayyads who refused any soldiers of either type.
-Al-Saffāh selected the gifted Abu Muslim as his military commander, an officer who would serve until 755 in the Abbasid army.
+Equally revolutionary was al-Saffah's reform of the army, which came to include non-Muslims and non-Arabs in sharp contrast to the Umayyads who refused any soldiers of either type. al-Saffah selected the gifted Abu Muslim as his military commander, an officer who would serve until 755 in the Abbasid army.

 Not all Muslims accept the legitimacy of his caliphate, however.
-According to later Shi'ites, al-Saffāh turned back on his promises to the partisans of the Alids in claiming the title caliph for himself.
-The Shi'a had hoped that their imam would be named head of the caliphate, inaugurating the era of peace and prosperity the millennialists had believed would come.
-The betrayal alienated al-Saffāh's Shi'a supporters, although the continued amity of other groups made Abbasid rule markedly more solvent than that of the Umayyads.
+According to later Shi'as, al-Saffah turned back on his promises to the partisans of the Alids in claiming the title caliph for himself.
+The Shi'as had hoped that their imam would be named head of the caliphate, inaugurating the era of peace and prosperity the millennialists had believed would come.
+The betrayal alienated al-Saffah's Shi'a supporters, although the continued amity of other groups made Abbasid rule markedly more solvent than that of the Umayyads.

-Caliph Abu al-`Abbās `Abdu’llāh al-Saffāḥ died of smallpox on 8 June 754 (13 Dhu al-Hijja 136 AH), only four years after taking the title of caliph.
-Before he died, al-Saffah appointed his brother Abu Ja'far al-Mansur and, following him, the caliph's nephew Isa ibn Musa as his successors; ibn Musa, however, never filled the position.
+Caliph Abu al-ʿAbbās ʿAbd Allāh al-Saffāḥ died of smallpox on 8 June 754 (13 Dhu'l-Hijja 136 AH), only four years after taking the title of caliph.
+Before he died, al-Saffah appointed his brother Abu Ja'far Abd Allah and, following him, the caliph's nephew Isa ibn Musa as his successors; ibn Musa, however, never filled the position.